 This part of our school redesign will be a staged approach for sure, for it involves carving out space in our otherwise spaceless house (or at least creatively and drastically rearranging things).Right now, our school stuff is stored by type.
 The first step is grouping by use and project to make things more easily accessible for my students.

 Experience-based learning is similar to the intentional learning spaces approach above, but starts to wrap projects into the mix, plus it schedules out the rhythm of the day.
 The Homeschool Realm breaks the day up into different “experiences” that the student will have each day: watch something, listen to something, create something, play something, write something, read something, and math.
 It’s a little less free-form, but still engages and inspires.
 Plus, I like the addition of “play something and “listen to something.”

 Again, this method employs stations the student will work in during the day, but it’s more directed (either by the student or the me “guiding”).
 Combined with the Intentional Learning Spaces, this could really be a powerful way to make the day flow smoothly, adding a bit of structure, yet leaving the choices (with guidance) up to the child.

 Now, this is the next big step and the long view.
 Setting up learning zones/stations and making a better self-directed learning environment will ultimately lead to Project-based Homeschooling where everything is student-led.
 This is ultimately what I’d like to try so they’ll discover how to be life-long learners.
-There are some enviable workspaces on the website.

 The website is really worth going through (and the book is worth purchasing).
 Lots of good ideas and a completely different way of approaching homeschooling – as a way to educate your kids and as a way of life.
 Definitely not “school at home” but rather a lifestyle approach that, for me, is very desirable.